gctwve/GuiDOS-bot/README.md

 - Body reports
 - Advanced Reasoning
 - Crewmates tracking (by what they see on screen)
+- Imposter role use [BETA]
+- Audio output and chat output (uh very annoying)
+- Use of new memory pointers
+- Better code
 - LOTS AND LOTS OF BUGS

 ## Getting started: